-It might be difficult to wrap your head around booking your annual winter sun vacation while it’s still 30°C and feeling like the Caribbean where you are right now, but hear me out.
+It might be difficult to wrap your head around booking your winter sun vacation in the spring but hear me out.

-Ask any teacher who travels.
-In fact, the travel tendencies of teachers, and when that travel is booked, should be a guide for those planning to travel south with their kids.
+Ask any teacher who travels south in the winter.
+In fact, the travel tendencies of teachers, and more so, when that travel is booked, should be a guide for anyone planning a winter holiday in the height of the high season.
 Even with their abundant vacation time, teachers are always left with the most expensive times of the year to get away – not unlike travelling families.

 Over the years, teachers have adjusted their buying habits to score both the best deal (relatively), while also getting the destination and resort they are after.
 They do this by taking advantage of Early Booking Bonuses (EBBs).
 Booking early gives them a choice of virtually every destination and resort, and paying in full excludes them from any unforeseen price increases that can arise closer to departure.